imubarak234/youth-portal-2.0/README.md

 # Youth Portal

-The youth portal is a fully responsive web application that handles information gathering and manipulation of data provided by the users.
+The youth portal is a fully responsive membership web application that handles information gathering and manipulation of data provided by the users and allows user access to some of this data.

 ## Live Demo